vivian-v/bot/README.md

 Members can now react with an emoji (the checkmark or the X) to let the officers know if they are attending the war event.
 ![](DemoPart4.gif)
 - Keeping track of event (nodewar) attendance is crucial for the officers to calculate weekly payouts as a member of a guild.
-- The bot only allows the user to click reaction or the other.
+- The bot only allows the user to click only one reaction.
 - The bot stores the list of users attending/not attending into a spreadsheet (not depicted).

 Later: will be able to calculate how many times a member shows up to make it more convenient for guild officers.